 A survey conducted by Wakefield Research found that while 84% of millennials are willing to relocate for a job and 64% expect an employer to pay for moving and storage costs, most value the freedom to make housing, moving and storage arrangements independently.

 Around 78 percent prefer to make all decisions themselves, using a company stipend.
 Only 22 percent want the employer to make all housing, moving and storage decisions.
 So, how can your corporate relocation program meet those needs?
-That’s where PODS for Business can help.
+That’s where PODS can help.

 Why mobile storage appeals to millennials